The best chicken thigh marinade uses ingredients that really bring out the rich meatiness of chicken thighs.

 Contrary to popular belief, a marinade doesn’t really tenderize meat or poultry.
 Marinades don’t typically penetrate very far and so they aren’t great at tenderizing.
 Instead, they are mostly there to add flavor to the surface.
 See here for some great marinating myths.

 Since chicken thighs are already very tender and juicy, using a marinade just for flavor is perfectly fine.
 If we were talking about chicken breasts, I might recommend a brine instead of a marinade since the breasts are drier.
 But there is no need to brine chicken thighs at all.
 Just a bit of added flavor from a marinade is all that you need.
-(If you’re uncertain about the difference between a brine and a marinade, head here to get some clarity).

 Your chicken marinade, therefore, needs to have some good flavorful ingredients.
 The marinade recipe below uses sesame oil, balsamic vinegar, honey, and soy sauce as the main flavor ingredients.